- + Fantastic image quality in both JPEG and raw

 Price as Reviewed:£949.00 (Body Only)

-Fujifilm’s latest mirrorless model is aimed squarely at DSLR users who don’t want full frame.
-Andy Westlake gets hands-on.
+Fujifilm’s latest model is the perfect mirrorless upgrade for DSLR users who don’t want full frame, says Andy Westlake

 - £949 body-only